vaperrin98/beautiful-jekyll/index.md

 **Would it be possible to go further?**

-Collecting year-corresponding data from the variables that seem to have significantly different values in Labour and Conservative boroughs could be used to develop a prediction model, allowing politicians to visualise which neighborhoods they can hope to win based on the life and housing conditions in these neighborhoods.
+Collecting year-corresponding data from the variables that seem to have significantly different values in labour and conservative boroughs could be used to develop a prediction model, allowing politicians to visualise which neighborhoods they can hope to win based on the life and housing conditions in these neighborhoods.

 It's also important to take into account the fact that each of these variables tested for significant differences are very influenced by other variables, not even all included in this analysis and data.
 A more complete analysis of interactions between variables could help investigate the causes of these differences, and why not to solve them?
+Here's a job for the politicians: to find solutions to these inequalities!

 <a href="#index">Back to index</a>

 <a name = "conclusion"></a>
-# <span style="color:teal"> So.. what does this mean for us? </span>
+# <span style="color:teal"> So...
+What does this mean for us? </span>

 As students of EPFL, we are still relatively young and we wonder where our lives will take us.
 But as we make the decisions in the coming years that will shape our future, we wanted to understand what we should take into consideration when choosing a place to live.

-We dived deep into London, its geography and its inhabitant's happiness and we searched high and low for clear correlations between standard of living criteria and high scores for happiness, life satisfaction or even worthewhileness.
+We dived deep into London, its geography and its inhabitant's well-being and we searched high and low for clear correlations between standard of living criteria and high scores for happiness, life satisfaction or even worthewhileness.

 And we found something fascinating as we obtained very clear results showing that your living conditions can have a significant influence over your overall well being as well as your political affiliations.